Manipura: Pagan

 Attitudes breathing is the flow of decharging emotions in tense situations.
 "The tool combines the power of the heart and gut to enable you to shift emotion and physiology right in the middle of a strong reaction".
-Attitude if its giving us difficulty try choosing the opposite from what you've been feeling; "love and appreciation if you’ve been feeling animosity and resentment".
+Attitude if its giving us difficulty try choosing the opposite from what you've been feeling; "love and appreciation if you've been feeling animosity and resentment".

 "Use your notebook to write down unproductive attitudes you know you have and more positive attitudes you wish you had.".
-Guide yourself with alternative attitudes that you think could help with for example a nemesis in our life that redirect the flow out of our objectivity, let that alternative be with your breath, breath love, breath appreciation, breath compassion or breath excitement (i.e. the most suitable) and feeling (within a few minutes) we will be moving back into coherence (out of noise of anyone's background thought), we will also feel framed in our attitude when sometimes we aren't making that cohesive effort to be.
+Guide yourself with alternative attitudes that you think could help with for example a nemesis in our life that redirect the flow out of our objectivity, let that alternative be with your breath, breath love, breath appreciation, breath compassion or breath excitement (i.e. the most suitable) and feeling (within a few minutes) we will be moving back into coherence (out of noise of anyone's background thought), we will also feel framed in our attitude when sometimes we are not making that cohesive effort to be.
 We are guided by our heart when we are more closely feeling and taking the frame of an attitude.